 For those not already aware, the Co-op supermarket is now offering soft plastic recycling at many of their stores.
 This includes things like crisp packets, bread bags, pasta bags and biscuit wrappers.
 You can find out more information on their website, including a full list of participating stores(which they are hoping to expand soon if your local shop is not currently listed).
 Please share with your units, friends, and family – and encourage them to give it a go!

-Leading up to the UN Climate Change Conference (COP26) in Glasgow this autumn, why not take a look at the list of free resources, produced as part of the ‘Together for Our Planet’ campaign.
+Following on from the UN Climate Change Conference (COP26) in Glasgow in autumn 2021, why not take a look at the list of free resources, produced as part of the ‘Together for Our Planet’ campaign.
 There’s also the recently launched Natwest’s ‘Climate Savers’ competition – encouraging school aged children to share their climate action ideas – more information here.

 We hope that these may be of use to you, your family or units.